Honest Masterworks Review 2025: How NOT to Invest in Art

 Let’s go for the gusto here and make the assumption that you are the Warren Buffett of the art world and a painting you select from their platform will earn a compounded 20% a year.
 That $1,000,000 painting will sell for $6,192,000 after ten years.
 The art auction house gets $619,200, Masterworks gets $914,560 and investors are left with $4,658,240 and the investor’s stake is now worth $395,950 for a gross return of 14.75% annualized, or 12% after tax.

-20% down to 15%.
+20% down to 15% gross gains.
 The fees are a real drag on gross performance.

-Remember, Masterworks advertises that their platform has averaged 15.5% after fees on the 6 paintings they’ve sold over 4 years of operation!
+Remember, Masterworks advertises that their platform has averaged 15.5% after fees on the handful of paintings they’ve sold over 6 years of operation!
 I’ve heard of artwork being purchased by billionaires, but never creating billionaires.
-Do you think all of the 85+ paintings they’ve purchased will appreciate north of 25% a year indefinitely?
+Do you think all of the 400+ paintings they’ve purchased will appreciate north of 25% a year indefinitely?
 It’s virtually guaranteed that their long term returns to investors will be significantly less going forward as they run out of paintings in inventory that have appreciated at above average rates, so keep that in mind.

 And again, I want to point out that a lot of the cost structure is not unique to Masterworks and you’d find similar fees in private equity, private structured products or hedge funds.
 It’s just the nature of the business that you are indirectly paying for storage and maintenance costs of a piece of artwork that is material to your bottom line.